Man drowns near Guttenberg

 The boat was caught in a turbulent area and began taking on water.

 Oppenheimer went overboard.
-Neither Oppenheimer nor the operator of the boat -- whose name was not released -- was wearing personal flotation devices, although the boat did have them on board, according to the release.
+Neither Oppenheimer nor the operator of the boat — whose name was not released — was wearing a personal flotation device, although the boat did have them on board, according to the release.